The Best Apprenticeships in the UK

 What are the different levels of apprenticeship?

-Today's apprenticeships have been divided into four different levels: intermediate, advanced, higher and degree apprenticeships.
+Today's apprenticeships have been divided into four different levels.
 Look below for a short overview of each programme level…

 Intermediate apprenticeships (level 2)